Eaveslabet/eaveslabet.github.io/README.md

 # eaveslabet.github.io

-Honestly, I have no idea what I'm doing, but I'm gonna try my hardest.
+Honestly, I have no idea what I'm doing most of the time, but I'm gonna try my hardest.

 # Copyright Notice